adrienfort/PoCorn/README.md

 [How did you solve that problem?
 What technologies did you use?
 What was the biggest technical challenge how do your solution solve it?]

 PoCorn offers you the possibility to notify the user by discord about an action on the blockchain.
-There is also a version for Berty, but this is still in progress.
+There is also a version for Berty, but it's still in progress.

-For this project, we use for the Front ReactJS using Chakra UI and for the Back a discord bot using PyBot.
+For this project, we use ReactJS for the Front using Chakra UI and for the Back a discord bot using PyBot and an API using fastAPI.
 The biggest technical challenge was to decentralized Aleph VM.
 ## Installation